 The beautiful Dutch island of Curaçao is known for its colorful capital city Willemstad and expansive coral reefs.
 If Caribbean island life is calling your name, check out Curaçao; once you get there, you won’t want to leave!

-Besides the gorgeous waters, I recommend taking a sightseeing tour like this one of the entire island.
+Besides the gorgeous waters, I recommend taking a sightseeing tour like this on the entire island.
 Curaçao has a rich history and beautiful, colorful towns that should not be missed.